RAF Husbands Bosworth: Operational life

-Although the final phases of construction were still being completed, the first RAF personnel arrived at the Station on 1 August 1943, when personnel from No. 14 Operational Training Unit (No.14 OTU) arrived from RAF Cottesmore subsequently being joined by additional personnel from RAF Saltby.
+Although the final phases of construction were still being completed, the first RAF personnel arrived at the Station on 1 August 1943, when personnel from No. 14 Operational Training Unit (No. 14 OTU) arrived from RAF Cottesmore subsequently being joined by additional personnel from RAF Saltby.
 Operational flying commenced on 10 August when daylight operations were undertaken with the first night operations beginning on 17 August.

 RAF Husbands Bosworth came under 92 Group RAF, and was initially a satellite airfield for RAF Market Harborough under the command of the parent Station.
 The complement of aircraft on the Stations as of 1943 is listed as 61 Vickers Wellingtons, 4 Miles Martinets and an Avro Anson.
 The Wellingtons were the primary training aircraft by that time largely withdrawn from front-line operations, the Martinets would have been used for the target towing operations and the Anson would have served as the Station's communication aircraft.

-No. 85 Operational Training Unit

-On 15 June 1944 No. 85 Operational Training Unit (No.85 OTU) was formed at RAF Husbands Bosworth.
-The unit was formed from an element from No.14 OTU and was tasked with training crews to undertake night bombing operations.
-No.85 OTU was disbanded on 14 June 1945.
+On 15 June 1944 No. 85 Operational Training Unit (No. 85 OTU) was formed at RAF Husbands Bosworth.
+The unit was formed from an element from No. 14 OTU and was tasked with training crews to undertake night bombing operations.
+No. 85 OTU was disbanded on 14 June 1945.